dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 exit
 ```

-The first `-w 0.5` argument of the `autotype` command specifies an initial 0.5
+The first `-w 0.5` argument of the `autotype` command specifies an initial
-second wait time before the "auto-typing" begins.
-This is followed by the `1`
+half-second wait time before the "auto-typing" begins.
+This is followed by the
-argument which will simulate pressing the ++1++ key.
+`1` argument which will simulate pressing the ++1++ key.

 That's it!
 It's a simple but very useful feature.
 Run `autotype /?` to see the
 full list of available options and check out the list of [AUTOTYPE